jyf588/pytorch-rl-bullet/mguo_README_system.md

 # DASH

 TODO: Add Unity executable and scene dataset to github?
 Latest working one is Builds0519b/Linux8000
-TODO: figure out how to run unity executable from command line
+TODO: Figure out how to run unity executable from command line
 TODO: Figure out how to specify which demo to run
 TODO: Instructions on either manually defining or auto generating scene JSONs.
 TODO: Original Unity project files in case you want to change Unity code.